N366 Integrative Learning Center

 Soo Young Bae is interested in the far-reaching social and political impact of new communication technologies, with a particular focus on the dynamics of user interaction and information flow in social media platforms.
 Her program of research explores how the flow of news and information becomes increasingly ingrained in existing social relationships, and how it shapes our attitudes, behaviors, and relation to one another.

 Spring 2016 office hours: TuTh 1:00-2:00 & W 2:30-3:30

 My research focuses on language, culture, and social identities, particularly ethnicity and race.
 I am interested in negotiations of meaning and social identity in face-to-face interaction, particularly in intercultural contexts.
-My publications include Language, Race, and Negotiation of Identity: A Study of Dominican Americans and various articles and chapters on race, code switching, bilingualism, immigration, and intercultural communication.
-Click to download specific Benjamin Bailey publications.
-Click here to download information about our graduate focal area in Social Interaction and Culture.
+My publications include Language, Race, and Negotiation of Identity: A Study of Dominican Americans and various articles and chapters on race, code switching, bilingualism, immigration, intercultural communication, and linguistic negotiation of identities.
+Click to view and download Benjamin Bailey publications.
+Click to download information about our graduate focal area in Social Interaction and Culture.

-My research interests are focused on media education, especially integrating media literacy into the primary and secondary school classroom.
-In addition to teaching at UMass, I am a Steering Committee Member and Co-Chair of the Curriculum Committee of the Massachusetts Media Literacy Consortium and media educator in the Pioneer Valley of Western Massachusetts.
-I work in the community with homeschool, alternative school, and public school students on media literacy education.
-I have published two books on integrating media literacy into the curriculum: Media Literacy Goes to School (Peter Lang, 2010) and Majoring in Change (Peter Lang, 2012).
+My research interests are focused on comprehensive media literacy, especially integrating media literacy into the primary and secondary school classroom.
+I co-run Mass Media Literacy, a grassroots organization the supports legislation for teacher training in media literacy and builds curriculum for comprehensive media literacy across K-12 public schools in Massachusetts.
+My upper-level Comm classes all come with a civic engagement component where students have the opportunity to work in the community and across the state with and on behalf of young people and their media learning.
+I work with homeschool, alternative school, and public school students on media literacy education.
+I have published two books on bringing media literacy to the curriculum and its implications: Media Literacy Goes to School (Peter Lang, 2010) and Majoring in Change (Peter Lang, 2012).